Mann trainiert im Stütz auf dem ARTZT Vintage Series Sprungkasten.

 Exercise 5: Boxing as a cardio unit

-Exercise 6: push-ups
+Exercise 6: Push-ups

-Exercise 7: Climbers
+Exercise 7: Mountain Climber

-Cool-down: regeneration with the massage roller
+Cool-down: Regeneration with the fascia roller

 Back to blog